 Crystal shares her family’s passion for the outdoors through biking, hiking and, yes, skiing.
 She has also lived and traveled throughout the West giving her first hand knowledge of a diverse range of landscapes from southeast Alaska to Joshua Tree National Park.
 She’s also keenly aware of the western way of life and the value of public lands.
 She has been to 18 national parks and spends most of her time outdoors on lands owned by all Americans — a fact she holds dear to her heart.

 With a Bachelor’s degree in environmental studies with a concentration on sustainable development from Mount Holyoke College she is passionate about ensuring that future generations get to enjoy our nation’s natural spaces as much as she has.
-As the program associate, she will work to advance CVI’s issue advocacy goals around clean energy, transportation, public lands while providing support to legislative and accountability programs.
+As the program associate, she will work to advance CVI’s issue advocacy goals around clean energy, transportation, public lands and safer chemicals while providing support to legislative and accountability programs.
 Crystal said she is “beyond excited” to join the CVI team.